rka0917/elasticsearch/Group23 Report.md

 The last task that was mentioned in the issue was to create a PathTrie Builder, for the sake of making the PathTrie object immutable.

 ### Work carried out on Builder
 An additional nested class was created inside the PathTrie class called PathTrieBuilder.
-Methods for inserting values into the PathTrie was moved to the PathTrieBuilder
+Methods for inserting values into the PathTrie was moved to the PathTrieBuilder, to ensure that PathTrie objects cannot be modified.
+Since the builder is a inner class of PathTrie and it is the only one that should be accesible publicly, the constructor for PathTrie is now private and TrieNode was changed to a private inner class (before it was public, for no practical reason).
+A function was added to create and return a PathTrie inside the Builder.

 ### Link to patch
 https://github.com/elastic/elasticsearch/compare/master...rka0917:master